confetti-framework/docs/errors.md

 this value should always be `false`.
 If the value is set to `true` in production, you risk exposing sensitive configuration values to your application's end users.

-<a name="the-exception-handler"></a>
+<a name="the-error-handler"></a>

 ## The Exception Handler

-<a name="reporting-exceptions"></a>
+<a name="reporting-errors"></a>

-### Reporting Exceptions
+### Reporting Errors

-All exceptions are handled by the `App\Exceptions\Handler` class.
-This class contains a `register` method where you may register custom exception reporter and renderer callbacks.
+All errors are handled by the `App\Errors\Handler` class.
+This class contains a `register` method where you may register custom error reporter and renderer callbacks.
 We'll examine each of these concepts in detail.
-Exception reporting is used to log exceptions or send them to an external service like [Flare](https://flareapp.io) , [Bugsnag](https://bugsnag.com) or [Sentry](https://github.com/getsentry/sentry-laravel).
-By default, exceptions will be logged based on your [logging](/docs/{{version}}/logging) configuration.
-However, you are free to log exceptions however you wish.
+Exception reporting is used to log errors or send them to an external service like [Flare](https://flareapp.io) , [Bugsnag](https://bugsnag.com) or [Sentry](https://github.com/getsentry/sentry-laravel).
+By default, errors will be logged based on your [logging](/docs/{{version}}/logging) configuration.
+However, you are free to log errors however you wish.

-For example, if you need to report different types of exceptions in different ways, you may use the `reportable` method to register a Closure that should be executed when an exception of a given type needs to be reported.
-Lanvard will deduce what type of exception the Closure reports by examining the type-hint of the Closure:
+For example, if you need to report different types of errors in different ways, you may use the `reportable` method to register a Closure that should be executed when an error of a given type needs to be reported.
+Lanvard will deduce what type of error the Closure reports by examining the type-hint of the Closure:

-    use App\Exceptions\CustomException;
+    use App\Errors\CustomException;

     /**
-     * Register the exception handling callbacks for the application.
+     * Register the error handling callbacks for the application.
      *
      * @return void
      */